 The second factor to consider is the climate of the area.
 The deeper a garlic clove is planted, the more winter protection it has.
 In warmer regions like the west coast where winter conditions are mild or in areas with very high snowfall, planting depth is less of a concern.
 In very cold climates like the prairies, planting on the deeper side can help protect the cloves over the winter.
 At at a depth of 2" garlic is usually deep enough to survive the winter, however, 1" can easily have winter kill on the more exposed areas without a thick mulch cover.

 In the colder regions of Canada, covering the garlic with a mulch such as straw, hay or leaves is highly recommended to protect the bulbs over winter.
-In milder regions like southern Ontario, mulching is not essential, however, can still help protect the garlic as well as keep the soil warmer order to allow the roots to continue growing into early winter.
+In milder regions like southern Ontario, mulching is not essential, however, can still help protect the garlic from freeze/thaw cycles, as well as keep the soil warmer order to allow the roots to continue growing into early winter.